TypeStrong/ts-node/README.md

 npm install -D tslib @types/node
 ```

-**Tip:** Installing modules locally allows you to control and share the versions through `package.json`.
-TS Node will always resolve the compiler from `cwd` before checking relative to its own installation.
+**Tip:** Installing modules locally allows you to control and share the versions through `package.json`. ts-node will always resolve the compiler from `cwd` before checking relative to its own installation.

 # Usage